FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Possible Values: Integer (>=0)
 Default Value: 30

-This setting determines how long a player can be idle before being kicked from the server, helping to manage active player slots. value is measured in minutes.
+This setting determines how long a player can be idle before being kicked from the server, helping to manage active player slots.
+Value is measured in minutes.

 - If set to 0, players can idle indefinitely.